freeradical13/freeradical13.github.io/index.md

 An [allele][] is one variant of a gene which may create a different phenotype.

+Genes are [heritable][] if they are passed from one organism to another.

 ## Organisms

+An [autotroph][] (or producer) is a self-feeding organism and produces its own organic compounds needed for survival (also called nutrition or food) from simple elementary entities and chemicals from its environment.
+A [heterotroph][] (or consumer) cannot produce its own food so it must consume autotrophs or their products.

-A [phenotype][] is the set of all observable [traits][] (or characteristics) of an organism.
+A character is a feature (e.g. color) of an organism.
+If a character has multiple variants across a group of organisms, a particular variant (e.g. blue color) is called a [trait][].
+A [phenotype][] is the set of all traits of an organism.
 A trait is based on the underlying gene(s) (the [genotype][]) and environmental factors that produced it.
 Different genotypes may produce the same phenotype, and equivalent genotypes may produce different phenotypes.

-An [autotroph][] (or producer) is a self-feeding organism and produces its own organic compounds needed for survival (also called nutrition or food) from simple elementary entities and chemicals from its environment.
-A [heterotroph][] (or consumer) cannot produce its own food so it must consume autotrophs or their products.

 ### Phylogeny